JoyShaheb/nextjs-rocket-wiki/README.md

 * add a back button
 * add a loading page for dynamic pages
 * design the table component like a zebra pattern
+* ✅ add a logo to the app

 ## Future features